-Deborah was formerly Head of our Dispute Resolution Group and our Global Investigations Group.
+Deborah is Head of Dispute Resolution and was formerly Head of our Global Investigations Group.
 Her practice covers the broad spectrum of commercial litigation and both domestic and cross-border investigations.
 She acts on substantial and complex commercial disputes for a wide range of clients, including a number of international banks and financial institutions.

 Deborah is highly regarded for her banking litigation practice (where her clients include Deutsche Bank), and is regularly involved in complex corporate recovery and insolvency work.
 She also has extensive experience of investigations and inquiries involving the financial services sector, in particular multi-jurisdictional investigations involving a number of national regulators.

 Highlights include advising: